DarkSideDani/bookbot/README.md

 - **Description**: Generates and prints a statistical report of the text file located at `book_path`.
 - **Parameters**: `book_path` (str) - Path to the text file.
+- **Error Handling**: Ensures the file is read correctly and outputs a report of the analysis.

 ### `main()`